Providers

 The scheduler logic works in three stages:

-1. It searches for all the machines amongst all the providers with free CUs that are more than or equal to the CU requirement for the workload.
+- It searches for all the machines among all the providers with free CUs that are more than or equal to the CU requirement for the workload.

-The second condition ensures that the workload deployment distribution is fair and does not become concentrated amongst a few providers.
+The second condition ensures that the workload deployment distribution is fair and does not become concentrated among a few providers.

 Uptime is a crucial metric for all providers and their machines.
 It measures the amount(%) of time the machine has been available in the provider pool.